hoplon/javelin/README.md

 A [lens][14] is a tool for extracting and updating a part of a data structure.
 A lens then is defined by a complementary pair of getter and setter functions.
-Moreover lenses are composable, in that multiple lenses can be combined to access and alter the contents of structures of structures.
+Moreover lenses are composable, in that multiple lenses can be combined to access and alter the contents of structures.

 Formula cells can easily be defined with a getter method for accessing some selected content of a data structure.
 Formula cells as we have defined them